 FRS 112 is a new and comprehensive standard on disclosure requirements for all forms of interest in other entities, including joint arrangements, associates, special purpose vehicles and other off balance sheet vehicles.
 FRS 112 requires an entity to disclose information that helps users of its financial statements to evaluate the nature and risks associated with its interests in other entities and the effects of those interests on its financial statements.
-With the adoption of FRS 112, the Group has expanded its disclosures about its interests in subsidiary companies and non-controlling interests (see note 15), associated companies (see note 17) and joint venture companies (see note 16).
+With the adoption of FRS 112, the Group has expanded its disclosures about its interests in subsidiary companies and non-controlling interests (see note 15), associated companies (see note 16).